eisenzopf/redactomatic/README.md

 # RedactoMatic

-RedactoMatic is a new project that aims to safely remove and tokenize personally identifiable information (PII) from conversation data.
-The project is in its early stages and the output of this project should be considered unsafe; meaning that the code is not at the stage where it will reliably remove PII data from a conversation file.
+RedactoMatic removes personally identifiable information (PII) from conversation data.
+It works with transcribed calls AND chat logs.
+Please report bugs and feel free to make features requests.

 ## Installation